How To Set Workout Goals

 Track Your Workouts to See Progress

 Tracking your workouts is important because it will help you see progress over time, even if you don’t “feel” or “see” it.
+We recommend finding an excellent tool to make tracking easy.
 There are a ton of great apps available to help you track your time, intensity, reps, and weights during a workout.
 If you want to keep it simple, use a notebook to record your workouts.
-If you’re working towards a more cardiovascular-based goal like a completing a 5k or long-distance bike race, utilizing a heart rate monitor like Myzone is best for making sure you’re staying in the appropriate heart rate ranges.
+If you’re working towards a more cardiovascular-based goal like completing a 5k or long-distance bike race, utilizing a heart rate monitor like Myzone is best for making sure you’re staying in the appropriate heart rate ranges.
 The more fit you become, the faster you’ll be able to go at a lower heart rate.

 Reach Your Fitness Goals at VASA

 There’s an old saying that claims, “if you want to go fast, go alone; if you want to go far, go together”.
 Having a support system can be crucial to achieving your fitness goals.
-The built-in accountability of showing up to the gym for a workout with a friend or personal trainer provides a ton of motivation, especially when they encourage to you work harder and be better.
+The built-in accountability of showing up to the gym for a workout with a friend or certified Personal Trainer provides a ton of motivation, especially when they encourage you to work harder and be better.
 It’s easy to skip out on a workout or not go as hard when you’re on your own.